StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 The symbol tilde (`~`) references the home directory, so `~/folderA/file5.txt` refers to a file which is in `folderA`, which itself is in your Home directory.

 You might be wondering why you would choose to use a relative path.
 There are two main reasons: firstly, relative pathnames are shorter which saves on typing and reduces the risk of introducing errors.
 Secondly, you may not always know the absolute link to a file.
 To illustrate the point, suppose you deployed software for public use.
 Your software comprises multiple files and those files need to communicate with one another.
 But how would this be possible if the software is running on someone else’s computer?
 You won’t know in advance the file structure of that device and the location to which your deployed code will be copied.
-To get around this you can make use of relative path, in which only a file’s position relative to another is required and not the absolute path.
+To get around this you can make use of a relative path, in which only a file’s position relative to another is required and not the absolute path.

 #### Naming files
 The best way to name files is to use only alphanumeric characters, the underscore symbol and the dot.
 The following filename contains all of these and is acceptable:

     my_file1.txt

-Also, it is **best practice not to use spaces in filenames**, even though people quite happily do this when using Windows and macOS.
+Also, it is **best practice to not use spaces in filenames**, even though people quite happily do this when using Windows and macOS.

 By convention, it is also common to give an indication of filetype in the **file extension** – the final dot and following characters.
 In the above example the extension is `.txt` which by convention denotes a text file.